gitahead/gitahead/README.md

 ------------

 External dependencies can be satisfied by system libraries or installed separately.
-Included dependencies are included as submodules of this repository.
-Some of the submodules are optional or may also be satisfied by system libraries.
+Included dependencies are submodules of this repository.
+Some submodules are optional or may also be satisfied by system libraries.

 **External Dependencies**